-Understanding the role of hearing loss in psychosocial symptom development is particularly pertinent to older adults, as social networks decrease throughout adulthood (Cornwell, Laumann, and Philip Schumm 2008).
-This decrease in network size may be due to deaths of network members, changes in external circumstances (such as changes in social roles or location), because of personal choice (choosing to focus on fewer more intensive relationships), or due to participation restrictions (such as hearing loss) (Wrzus et al. 2013; Ogawa et al. 2019).
-Broese van Groenou, Hoogendijk, and van Tilburg (2013) investigated changes in network size across time in a sample of older adults and found that the degree of self-reported hearing capacity was not an important factor for the continuation of existing relationships, but was important for the start of new relationships when existing ones were lost.
+Understanding the role of hearing loss in psychosocial symptom development is particularly pertinent to older adults, as social networks decrease throughout adulthood (Cornwell et al, 2008).
+This decrease in network size may be due to deaths of network members, changes in external circumstances (such as changes in social roles or location), because of personal choice (choosing to focus on fewer more intensive relationships), or due to participation restrictions (such as hearing loss) (Wrzus et al, 2013; Ogawa et al, 2019).
+Broese van Groenou et al (2013) investigated changes in network size across time in a sample of older adults and found that the degree of self-reported hearing capacity was not an important factor for the continuation of existing relationships, but was important for the start of new relationships when existing ones were lost.
 Hearing loss hampered a participant's ability to make new ties or strengthen more remote ties required for satisfactory relationships.
-Adults with hearing loss who have greater access to social support are more successful in coping with their hearing loss, hearing help-seeking, hearing aid uptake, hearing aid use, and satisfaction with hearing aids (Keidser and Seeto 2017; Moser, Luxenberger, and Freidl 2017; Ng and Loke 2015; Singh, Lau, and Pichora-Fuller 2015; Meyer et al. 2014; Hickson et al. 2014; Pronk et al. 2017).
-For adults with hearing loss, social relationships also appear to facilitate protection against development of more loneliness (Moser, Luxenberger, and Freidl 2017) and mental health symptoms (Keidser and Seeto 2017; West 2017).
-For instance, in a cohort of US adults aged 50 years and over, low levels of social support were associated with more depressive symptoms but only among people with poor self-rated hearing (West 2017).
+Adults with hearing loss who have greater access to social support are more successful in coping with their hearing loss, hearing help-seeking, hearing aid uptake, hearing aid use, and satisfaction with hearing aids (Keidser & Seeto, 2017; Moser et al, 2017; Ng & Loke, 2015; Singh et al, 2015; Meyer et al, 2014; Hickson et al, 2014; Pronk et al, 2017).
+For adults with hearing loss, social relationships also appear to facilitate protection against development of more loneliness (Moser et al, 2017) and mental health symptoms (Keidser & Seeto, 2017; West, 2017).
+For instance, in a cohort of US adults aged 50 years and over, low levels of social support were associated with more depressive symptoms but only among people with poor self-rated hearing (West, 2017).
 Among those with excellent self-rated hearing, low levels of social support did not increase depressive symptoms.

-Clinical guidelines emphasise that audiologists should address these far-reaching psychosocial impacts of hearing loss (American Speech-Language-Hearing Association 2018; British Society of Audiology 2016; Audiology Australia 2013).
-However, studies of clinical practice demonstrate that psychosocial support is rarely provided (Ekberg, Grenness, and Hickson 2014; Grenness et al. 2015).
+Clinical guidelines emphasize that audiologists should address these far-reaching psychosocial impacts of hearing loss (American Speech-Language-Hearing Association, 2018; British Society of Audiology, 2016; Audiology Australia, 2013).
+However, studies of clinical practice demonstrate that psychosocial support is rarely provided (Ekberg et al, 2014; Grenness et al, 2015).
 In those studies, when clients raised psychosocial concerns during audiology appointments, audiologists did not address these concerns and redirected conversations back to hearing aid related discussions.
-Another recent study (Bennett et al. 2020b) explored audiologists' self-reported clinical behaviours asked participating audiologists to describe their normal course of action in response to three case vignettes depicting depression or severe grief.
+Another recent study (Bennett et al, 2020b) explored audiologists' selfreported clinical behaviours asked participating audiologists to describe their normal course of action in response to three case vignettes depicting depression or severe grief.
 Almost half of the audiologists reported actions that only addressed audiological symptoms of impairment, and not the psychosocial or psychological issues raised.
-Although previous research has suggested some of the ways in which audiologists could potentially provide more psychosocial support in the audiology setting (Ekberg, Grenness, and Hickson 2014; Hickson, Worrall, and Scarinci 2007a; Preminger and Yoo 2010a; van Leeuwen et al. 2020), little is known regarding whether these approaches have been adopted into clinical practice, and how audiologists currently provide psychosocial support in the audiology setting.
+Although previous research has suggested some of the ways in which audiologists could potentially provide more psychosocial support in the audiology setting (Ekberg et al, 2014; Hickson et al, 2007a; Preminger & Yoo, 2010a; Van Leeuwen et al. 2019), little is known regarding whether these approaches have been adopted into clinical practice, and how audiologists currently provide psychosocial support in the audiology setting.
 Therefore, this study aimed to identify the approaches currently used by audiologists, in various settings internationally, in their attempts to address their clients' psychosocial needs.
 The knowledge gained from this study could be used as a starting point to inform policy and practice guidelines, as well as to inform the future development of clinical interventions in order to increase the provision of psychosocial support in the audiology setting.